 REACH (Relationships Matter), RENEW (Scripture, Prayer, & Worship), RELEASE (Empowerment), and REPEAT (Simplicity & Sustainability)

 On Ramps Covenant Church is a member of the Pacific Southwest Conference of the Evangelical Covenant Church.

 Tension-Embracing: a fundamental belief that God is greater than anything that divides us.
 The tension that diversity brings is something we "lean into" not run away from.
-The church understands its position as unique because it seeks to hold together in relationship everything that is distinct because each of those distinctives come from God.
+The church understands its position as unique because it seeks to hold together in relationship everything that is distinct because each of those differences come from God.

-66% of these residents are Latino (1/2 of these are estimated to be undocumented), 15% are White, 11% are Asian, and 8% are Black.
-Seventy-five percent of this community does not hold a High School Diploma and the Median Income is just under $13,000 annually.
+66% of these residents are Latino/a (1/2 of these are estimated to be undocumented), 15% are White, 11% are Asian, and 8% are Black.
+75% of the community does not hold a High School Diploma and the Median Household Income is just under $13,000 annually.
 This is On Ramps Covenant Church's "parish."

 1955 Broadway St. Fresno, CA 93721 Tel: 559-481-1120